ucb-dataj/2018/md/week10.md

 ```

 ### Adding a shapefile
 To actually map this, we need some states.
 Who keeps track of US State boundaries?
 [The Census](https://www.census.gov/geo/maps-data/data/tiger.html).
 You want "Cartographic Boundary Shapefiles" > "States".
-The state boundaries don't actually change, so it doesnt matter which year.
+The state boundaries don't actually change, so it doesn't matter which year.

 For our purposes 1:20,000,000 is plenty of resolution.
+Download the shapefile, but don't unzip or extract it.
+Do use `Layer > Add Layer > Add Vector `

 You should be able to load the zip file in as a layer.

 Why does it look all squished?
 Once upon a time [I asked about that](https://gis.stackexchange.com/questions/167181/why-would-an-svg-output-from-cartodb-look-squished-when-the-map-doesnt), too.
 The answer is kind of cool.
 If we use the toggle on the bottom right to switch to "EPSG 54004" we get something that looks a little more familiar.

+You may also need to enable "on the fly" CRS transformation, down in the bottom right.

 ### Loading a basemap

-You need a basemap.
-The "tile map scale plugin" -- does a nice job of automatically zooming you to an available tile layer, which the other base map plugins don't do.
+If you want any context for where you are in the world, you need a basemap.
+The "tile map scale plugin" does a nice job of automatically zooming you to an available tile layer, which the other base map plugins don't do.

 So go ahead and download the plugin. `Plugins > Manage and Install Plugins ...`  and search for "Tile Map Scale"

 ![adding a layer](img/week9_01.png)

 That will give you a tiny pulldown on the map that lets you add a base layer so you can see where you are in the world.
+Two of the three options require an API key, so use Mapnik.

 ### QGIS Built In Join